-Goodwill is the excess of the fair value of the Company above the fair value accounting basis of the net assets and liabilities of the Company under pushdown accounting and is the cost of acquired companies in excess of the fair value of identifiable net assets at acquisition date.
-Goodwill is not amortized, but in accordance with ASC 350, goodwill is tested for impairment annually on July 1st and between annual tests whenever events or changes in circumstances indicate that the carrying amount may not be fully recoverable.
+Goodwill is the cost of acquired companies in excess of the fair value of identifiable net assets at acquisition date.
+Goodwill is not amortized, but in accordance with ASC 350, goodwill is tested for impairment annually and between annual tests whenever events or changes in circumstances indicate that the carrying amount may not be fully recoverable.
 Goodwill is tested at the reporting unit level, which is defined as an operating segment or one level below the operating segment.
 An impairment loss is recognized if the estimated fair value of a reporting unit is less than its net book value.
 Such loss is calculated as the difference between the estimated fair value of goodwill and its carrying value.